 - Type of Fracture

-- Other defects in cylinder and caps
+- Other defects in the cylinder and caps.

-Points to Remember in Compression Test on Concrete Cylinder
+Points to Remember

-- After filling use a mallet and tap the outside of the cylinder to remove voids and rod holes if any.
+- After filling, use a mallet and tap the outside of the cylinder to remove voids and rod holes, if any.
 This helps to avoid low cylinder breaks.

 0 Comments